An Interview with Shea Keating, Artist in Residence and The New Designer Everyone is Buzzing About!

 I did attend Pierson High School and credit the art program there to the start of my career path in Fine Art and Design.
 As far as college is concerned, I sort of sampled a few of the great art schools on the East Coast.
 I did my first year at The Rhode Island School of Design then transferred to Parsons School of Design to study fashion, before finally settling in at the School of Visual Arts where I majored in Fine Art & Painting.

 As far as advice for young artists, it is a quite an under taking to make the decision to commit yourself to producing art, but I find that if you keep yourself engaged, inspired, and constantly creating, the journey may be long and rocky, but it is definitely fulfilling.
 For me it helps to have both too shea where I can express myself through fashion, and then my painting career.
-Its a good balance, when one gets stale I move to the next.
+It’s a good balance, when one gets stale I move to the next.

 Q ~ MySagHarbor.com: